ActiveNick/AzureStorageDemoUnity3D/README.md

 ## Known Issues

 * While this project includes two scenes with a transition button allowing the user to navigate from the first to the second scene, there are issues with the transition still being worked out (see below).
-It is therefore recommended to treat both scenes as individual scenes rather than part fo a whole (for now).
+It is therefore recommended to treat both scenes as individual scenes rather than part of a whole (for now).
 * *The scene transition is messed-up in UWP*.
 In the Unity editor, the scene transition works fine.
 In a UWP build, the scene isn't rendered properly and the whole world is purple, with the cursor still visible in the empty world.
 * *The controllers don’t transition well*.
 During a scene transition the camera position resets properly, but the controllers do not.
 They remain at the last known location in the previous scene.